jumbleview/pumpkin/README.md

 ```
 THis function invoked with two arguments:
-* Address if protothread structure.
+* Address of protothread structure.
 It was initialized by *main* before main loop started.
 * Address of reverse counter.
 It was set to 0 by *main*  before main loop started.

-After setting voltages to make left LED active it performs protothread steps.
-Each step of routing presented by protothread macros PT_WAIT_UNTIL.
+After setting voltages to make left LED active it performs protothread segment.
+Each step presented by protothread macros PT_WAIT_UNTIL.
 This macros hides next actions:
-* Invoke function *DoAndCountdown*.
-That sets voltage on LED cathodes in particular color order.
+* Invocation of  function *DoAndCountdown*.
+That sets voltage on LED cathodes in order for particular color .
-* It compare returned result with 0.
-If condition is 'false' it immediately returns from the function.
-That yields control to main loop.
+* Returned result compared with 0.
+If condition is 'false' protothread function immediately returns.
+That yields control to the main loop.
-* When protothread is invoked next time it, after execution code before PT_BEGIN jump inside the PT_WAIT macros from which it returned last time.
+* When protothread is invoked next time it, after execution code before PT_BEGIN jumps directly inside the PT_WAIT macros from which it returned last time.
-* That process is repeated until result of *DoAndCountdown* returns 0.
+* Such a process is repeated until result of *DoAndCountdown* is 0.
 In that case there is no return out of protothread and program executes next line of the code.
 In our case it is next PT_WAIT_UNTIL but generally speaking it could be almost any C code.
-* WHen protothread reaches PT_END macros state of *struct* *pt* is reset.
-When protothread is invoked next time program starts execute line of code right after PT_BEGIN.
+* State of *struct* *pt* is reset as soon as control reaches PT_END macros.
+When function is invoked next time protothread segment starts execute line of the code right after PT_BEGIN.

 If you would like to know more about protothreads you may consult Adam Dunkels site: http://dunkels.com/adam/pt/ .
 Protothread internals revealed
 here: http://dunkels.com/adam/pt/expansion.html